suchipi/Comfy-Creator/README.md

 - Energy creation machines; hand cranks, fuel burning, windmills, nuclear power, etc.
 - Systems for transferring items, fluids (including potions), and energy.
 - Build machines out of cogs and shafts (like [Lego Technic](https://en.wikipedia.org/wiki/Lego_Technic)), to make things move and farm resources.
-- Only adds four new ores to the worldgen (cause I don't like when there's a bunch of weird ores).
 - Use the Morphing Tool to keep all your tools in the same inventory slot, so you have more hotbar space.
 - You can put a shulker box on your back (via curio slot) and press X to open its inventory.
 - Holiday-themed stuff (will add more over time)
   - Halloween:
     - Carve all kinds of different pumpkins and jack-o-lanterns
     - Use dark magic to harvest the souls of the undead and summon mobs
-    - Create a graveyard with special gravestone blocks
     - Create a witch's cauldron and brew things
   - Christmas:
     - New Christmas Music discs